-3.0 INSTITUTIONAL POLICIES:
+4.0 INSTITUTIONAL ROLICIES

-3.1 Definition
+4.1 Definition

-The Institutional designation of Schedule SP25(a) includes lands which are predominatly used for educational purposes, which, because of their size, occupy a significant area of land and may generate large amounts of vehicular and pedestrian traffic.
-This designation will also permit uses accessory to an education use, including a residential unit for a caretaker or custodian employed on the premises.
+The Institutional designation on Plate Number 67 includes lands which are predominantly used for educational purposes, which, because of their size, occupy a significant area of land and may generate large amounts of vehicular and pedestrian traffic.
+This designation will also permit uses accessory to an educational use including a residential unit for a caretaker or custodian employed on the premises.

-4.0 PARKWAY BELT WEST POLICIES:
+5.0 PARKWAY BELT WEST POLICIES